 Overview

-At the heart of the Goldilocks project are the LOCKS token and the bespoke AMM that governs its behavior.
-This AMM will contain two basic liquidity pools, the floor supporting liquidity pool (FSL) and the price supporting liquidity pool (PSL).
-Both pools will be comprised entirely of HONEY, Berachain's native (fully collateralized) stablecoin.
-Using these pools, the AMM has the ability to burn and mint LOCKS through the following basic mechanisms:
+To see how Goldiswap achieves this, note first that it contains two basic liquidity pools, the floor supporting liquidity pool (FSL) and the price supporting liquidity pool (PSL).
+Both pools are comprised entirely of HONEY, Berachain's native (fully collateralized) stablecoin.
+Using these pools, Goldiswap has the ability to burn and mint LOCKS through the following basic mechanisms:

 Last updated